DipHE Person-Centred Counselling

 What do I learn?

 Students are offered opportunities to discuss and analyse the underpinning theory for person-centred counselling practice, including more recent developments.
 It will form the basis of the students’ exploration of their own experiences.
-Comparisons with other humanistic perspectives on developmental theory are undertaken.
+Comparisons with other humanistic perspectives on developmental theory are undertake Consideration of cultural variations in concepts of self and personal growth will be explored.

 What’s the assignment?